 The deferred tax liability will be shown on the balance sheet in the Non-current liabilities schedule.
 However, if the scenario reveals that the current taxable profit is greater than the book profit, a deferred tax asset should be formed and recorded in the balance sheet’s non-current asset schedule.

 In case of deferred tax cases, the following journal entries are typically booked:

 - In Case of Deferred Tax Liability

-When book profit is more than the taxable profit, deferred tax liability needs to be created in the financials of the company.
-The following journal entries should be booked-
+When the book profit exceeds the taxable profit, a deferred tax liability must be recorded in the company’s books.

 - In Case of Deferred Tax Assets

 Deferred tax assets must be formed in the company’s financials when book profit is smaller than taxable profit.

 Following are the key differences between the deferred tax assets & deferred tax liabilities:

 - When an assessee’s book profit exceeds the taxable profit under income tax regulations, a deferred tax liability is created.
 This signifies that the assessee’s tax burden for the current year is less than the assessee’s financials, resulting in more taxes to be paid later.